oskardotglobal/Typst-for-Obsidian/README.md

 ### PDF Rendering

-- Each page is rendered to a canvas with scaling for high-DPI displays.
+- Each page is rendered to a canvas with scaling for high-DPI displays, using PDFium.
 - Text layers are overlaid for selection and annotation layers are rendered for interactive elements like links.

 ## Development